Pin It

 • sanding sugar, for sprinkling (optional)

-1. Preheat oven to 375 degrees F. Place a nonstick baking sheet in the freezer for at least 10 minutes before baking.
+• Preheat oven to 350 degrees F. Place a light colored, heavy weight baking sheet in the freezer for at least 10 minutes before baking.

-3. Add flour, cornstarch, and salt and mix on low speed until dry ingredients are just incorporated.
-If coloring, divide dough in half and add food coloring and knead until color is evenly distributed.
+• Add flour, cornstarch, and salt and mix on low speed until dry ingredients are incorporated and dough is smooth.
+If coloring, add food coloring and knead until color is evenly distributed.

-5. Remove cookie sheet from freezer.
+• Remove cookie sheet from freezer.
 Place cookie press flat on cookie sheet surface, press lever, pause for one second to allow the dough to freeze to the sheet, then gently lift press.
 Repeat with remaining cookies, leaving 1 inch of space between cookies (they won’t spread very much so you should be able to fit an entire tube of dough onto one cookie sheet).
-If desired, sprinkle cookies with sanding sugar.
+If desired, sprinkle cookies with sanding sugar and edible glitter before baking.

-6. Bake for 6 to 7 minutes or until tops are set and edges are just starting to brown.
+• Bake for 6 to 7 minutes or until edges are just barely starting to brown.
 Remove from oven and let cool for 10 minutes, then transfer cookies to a wire rack to cool completely.
 Let cookie sheet cool, then freeze for 10 minutes before pressing out the next sheet of cookies.

 Did you make this recipe?